datacarpentry/sql-socialsci/_episodes/05-Creating new columns.md

 > ## Exercise
 >
-> Select the SN7577_text table in the left pane of th plugin and in the right pane select the `Browse & Search` tab.
+> From the Browse Data tab, select the SN7577_text table from the drop down list at the top.
 > Notice that a lot of the coluns now contain text, but some are still numbers and some have both numbers and text.
-> Apart from the key_id column at the beginning, all of the columns are considered to be text, you can tell by the light blue colouring.
+> Apart from the key_id column at the beginning, all of the columns are considered to be text.
 >
 {: .challenge}

 There will be some circumstances where a text 'number' will cause problems, like in arithmetic.
-We can avid such problems by using the `cast` function.
+We can avoid such problems by using the `cast` function.
 This tells SQLite to change the data type of a data item.
 It is most commonly used in the way we will use it in changing a text string into an integer or real value.

 The format of the `cast` function is shown in the following example.

 ~~~
 SELECT numage,
        cast(numage as Integer)
-FROM SN7577_Text
+FROM SN7577_Text;
 ~~~
 {: .sql}

 > ## Exercise
 >
-> Run the example above in the plugin.
-Notice that the only way of telling that the data type has changed is by the colour coding.
-The plugin does not right align numbers as you might expect.
+> Run the example above in the Execute SQL tab.
+Notice that there is no way of telling that the data type has changed.
+DB Browser does not right align numbers as you might expect.
 >
 {: .challenge}